 - Was the local DAC community actively involved in the project development?
-Did they request the project? - Did the DAC community have the opportunity to provide their input to the community needs and do they support this project? - Was this project presented to the DAC community in a local forum so that they could provide input or support?
-Or, was the project simply voted upon in a general agency meeting without really reaching out to the community to learn their needs and wants? - Provide documentation of how the local residents and community groups were engaged for input on community and household needs and of any support from local community-based organizations and/or residents. - Applicants should also, when applicable, explain how anti-displacement policies and actions are being implemented in their community/city/county to discourage displacement of the community being impacted by the project. - Applicant should address this, even if just to say that displacement is not an issue in their community.
-If displacement is not an issue an applicant should not be downgraded as long as it was addressed as not a concern of their Disadvantaged Community.
-Say WHY it is not applicable for your community. - Applicant should talk about how this is being addressed, whether through policies or work groups
+Did they request the project? - Did the DAC community have the opportunity to provide their input to the community needs, and do they support this project? - Was this project presented to the DAC community in a local forum so that they could provide input or support?
+Or, was the project simply voted upon in a general agency meeting without really reaching out to the community to learn their needs and wants? - Provide documentation of how the local residents and community groups were engaged for input on community and household needs and of any support from local community-based organizations and/or residents. - Applicants should also, when applicable, explain how anti-displacement policies and actions are being implemented in their community/city/county to discourage displacement of the community being impacted by the project. - The applicant should address this, even if just to say that displacement is not an issue in their community.
+If displacement is not an issue, an applicant should not be downgraded as long as they explain why it is not a concern. - 0 - The applicant should discuss how displacement is being addressed, e.g., through policies or workgroups.

 Points Applicant's ability to demonstrate the project will result in a direct benefit to the Disadvantaged Community.
-4 Points The application clearly and convincingly: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need, AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
+4 Points The application clearly and convincingly: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, or meets an important community need, AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
 AND The application includes attachments that show evidence of thorough engagement and outreach, resulting in input and buy-in from the disadvantaged community.